Depreciation

 High Level Summary

-Depreciation in real estate allows investors to deduct the value of an asset over it's 'useful life'.
+Depreciation in real estate allows investors to deduct the value of an asset over its 'useful life'.
 It is a powerful tool for reducing your taxable income, but it requires landlords keeping detailed records of the property's cost basis, depreciation deductions, and any capital improvements.

 Depreciation in real estate allows investors to deduct the value of an asset over its "useful life," as determined by the IRS.
 For residential rental properties, this period is set at 27.5 years, while commercial properties are depreciated over 39 years.
 By deducting depreciation, real estate investors can reduce their taxable income, often transforming a potential loss into a profitable venture.